-Sales & Use Tax is the largest source of revenue, representing 74.2 percent of the total revenues, ended the year 2.3 percent above budget and 3.9 percent below budget and
+Sales & Use Tax is the largest source of revenue, representing 74.2 percent of the total revenues, ended the year 2.3 percent above budget and 3.9 percent operating revenues.
+Further comparisons of revenues and expenditures are seen in the General Fund Balance Analysis.